 All provisions related to stamping of various documents are stated under the Indian Stamp Act, 1899 (‘Act’).

-As per Section 2(11) of the Act, ‘duly stamped’ refers to a document that has an adhesive or impressed stamp of not less than the proper amount and that such stamp has been affixed or used in accordance with the law in India.
+As per Section 2(11) of the Act, ‘duly stamped’ means a document that has an impressed or adhesive stamp of not less than the proper amount and such stamp has been affixed or used in accordance with the law in India.

-Section 17 of the Act states that all instruments, which are chargeable with duty, must be stamped before or at the time of execution.
+Section 17 of the Act mentions that all instruments, which are chargeable with duty, should surely be stamped before or during the execution.

-In addition, Section 18 allows for instruments that are executed outside India to be stamped within 3 months after it is first received in the country.
+Furthermore, Section 18 allows for instruments that are implemented outside India to be stamped within 3 months after it is first received in the country.

 According to Section 35, if any instrument that is chargeable with duty is to be produced as evidence, it shall not be admitted to evidence unless it has been duly stamped.